Table of Contents

 Group ERISA Lawsuits vs. Individual State Law Lawsuits

 There are numerous differences between a lawsuit filed in connection with a group LTD plan governed by ERISA versus an individual disability insurance plan.
 The claimant is entitled to a jury trial in state court with an individual policy.
 However, an ERISA claimant is not entitled to a jury trial.
 A federal judge will decide on an ERISA disability lawsuit.
 The decision is usually made after the parties have filed written briefs supporting cross-motions for summary judgment.
-Another disadvantage to ERISA lawsuits is that it is challenging to receive an award of attorney fees for the winning party in an ERISA disability case in most federal circuits.

-Moreover, in a lawsuit in state court for the wrongful denial of benefits under an individual disability policy, the claimant may seek extra-contractual damages such as the insurance company’s bad faith.
 Unfortunately, ERISA regulations do not allow any claims for bad faith or punitive damages for an insurance company’s wrongful denial of long-term disability benefits in a group plan ERISA claim.
 If the federal court rules in favor of the claimant in a federal ERISA lawsuit, the disability insurance company’s only potential damages are the payment of the claimant’s past-due benefits and possibly interest and attorney fees.

 Because you may not be familiar with some of the deadlines that may apply to your claim, you should seriously consider consulting with an attorney to discuss your rights.
-The legal team at Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
+The legal team at the Ortiz Law Firm can help you cut through the red tape and fight for your disability benefits no matter where you live in the United States.
 We never charge attorney fees or costs unless we recover benefits for you.
 Call us today at (888) 321-8131 to discuss your claim.